medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 6. Status of hospital stay (cf. Table 1).
  <p>&nbsp;</P>

->Note:Danish code names, which can be related to overview of notification codes and HL7 FHIR resources.
+>Note: Danish code names, which can be related to overview of notification codes and HL7 FHIR resources.